Health in Germany: Epidemiology

-A report published by the EU Commission in 2015 found that the life expectancy in Germany was glaringly lower than that in other big European Union countries such as Italy, France and Spain, though it was still higher than the average life expectancy of the whole of EU.
+A 2015 report published by the EU Commission found that the life expectancy in Germany was glaringly lower than that in other big European Union countries such as Italy, France and Spain, though it was still higher than the average life expectancy of the whole of EU.
 The report had some other interesting findings about health in Germany.
 Incidence of cardiovascular diseases had been declining since 2000 while cancer as a cause of death was on the increase.
 Incidence of dementia too was on the rise.
 The number of deaths due to Alzheimer's disease rose from 6,000 in 2000 to 35,000 in 2014.

-The number of cases of scabies rose from under 1000 in 2011 to more than 5500 in 2017, the authorities do not know why prevalence is rising.

 History

 At the end of the nineteenth century Berlin had the highest urban density of any city in Europe.
 Only 8% of dwellings in the city had a toilet.
 There were repeated outbreaks of cholera and typhus.
 Rudolf Virchow promoted sewage works, called Rieselfelder, after the cholera epidemic of 1868.
 In 1871 a smallpox epidemic killed 6478 people.
 Virchow estimated that 5% of the Berlin population were infected by venereal disease.

 Tuberculosis was estimated to be the cause of about 15% of all deaths in Prussia in 1860.

 From 1883 Otto von Bismarck introduced several items of social legislation: the Health Insurance Bill of 1883, Accident Insurance Bill of 1884, and the Old Age and Disability Insurance Bill of 1889.

+In 2014, Germany was eighth place worldwide in the number of practicing physicians, at 3.3 per 1,000 people.